The directors present their report and financial statements for the year ended 31 October 2019.

 Evaluating Board Performance

-At the current stage of the Company’s development, assessment of the Board’s performance and that of its committees will be undertaken by the Board as a whole, led by the Company’s Chairman.
-Although the Company has no formal procedure for measuring the effectiveness of the Board, the Board will be carefully reviewing its effectiveness and the need to refresh its membership by reference to financial performance, adherence to budgets and the overall growth of the Company and taking account of the opinions and insights of its auditors, Nominated Adviser, broker, legal and other advisers.
+At the current stage of the Group’s development, assessment of the Board’s performance and that of its committees is undertaken by the Board as a whole, led by the Company’s Chairman.
+Although the Company has no formal procedure for measuring the effectiveness of the Board, the Board will be carefully reviewing its effectiveness and the need to refresh its membership by reference to financial performance, adherence to budgets and the overall growth of the Group and taking account of the opinions and insights of its auditors, Nominated Adviser, broker, legal and other advisers.
 The method of assessing Board effectiveness and performance will be reviewed on a continuing basis.

 Matters covered in the Strategic Report and Financial Statements